 - Include a copy of your photo ID.
 Consulate directions don’t mention this, but more than likely you need to do so.
 Certain cities in Italy, including Rome, won’t accept your request without a copy of a government issued photo ID.
 Smaller towns may or may not accept your request without an ID, but why take the chance?

 - Fees for a certified copy of a birth certificate range from free to ten Euros, from what I’ve seen.
-The consulates instruct you to include $3-$4 for reimbursement of expenses, but if you want to be sure your money doesn’t go to waste, convert that to Euros.
+The consulates instruct you to include three to four dollars for reimbursement of expenses, but if you want to be sure your money doesn’t go to waste, convert that to Euros.
 The city government is more likely to bother with a random certificate request if they don’t have to go through currency conversion.

 - Include a self-addressed, stamped return envelope.
 This is the nightmare instruction.
 Why?
 Because you can no longer do this for under a hundred dollars.
 The United States Post Office cannot calculate return shipping costs, so they won’t stamp an envelope for you.
 They no longer provide international reply coupons either, and furthermore, the envelope most likely won’t be returning via USPS since it’s coming from the Italian mail system, so any amount of U.S. postage may not help.
 You can pay return shipping via UPS, but it’s usually over $100 per envelope.
 Don’t want to pay it?
 You can try sending additional Euros in the envelope to cover shipping, which is usually around 16 Euros.
 You can purchase Euros from major banks, including Wells Fargo.
 That’s the route I’m trying.
 If you find a better one please LET ME KNOW.
 I’m dying for a better answer.